 anonymous.
 “Offerings at Local Theaters.”
 Washington Post, August 17, 1925. *

-— “The story told by this picture is one of the most amazing ever unfolded.
+— “The Street of Forgotten Men is not likely to be forgotten soon itself.
+The story told by this picture is one of the most amazing ever unfolded.
 It is the kind of story that haunts you long afterward.” – review in Washington D.C. newspaper

 anonymous.
 “Palace – The Street of Forgotten Men.”
 Washington Star, August 17, 1925. *